jkaykay/mdx-project-repo/README.md

 # mdx-project-repo
-We, students of MDX London, are using this repository to manage collaborative changes to our code.
+I, student of MDX London M01006234, am using this repository to manage changes to my code;
-Rather than having to send files every which way so we can all have the updated version, we have chosen GitHub to manage changes and versions.
+rather than having to send files every which way so I can have the updated version.

-This is a project assigned to us as part of our course.
+This is a project assigned to me as part of the course.
 That is all.
 Good day.